-This page provides details about a Magistrate Court fine and how they are set.
-A copy can be accessed here.
+This page outlines what Magistrate Court fines are and the notices that you should receive etc. A copy can be accessed here.

 Magistrate Court Summons and Means Enquiry Form (MC100)

-We cannot stress enough the importance of responding to the summons from the Court and completing the attached Means Enquiry Form /Statement of Means (MC100).
-Failure to do so, will lead to the court fine being set at a much higher figure than it ought to be.
+It is really important that you respond to a summons from the Court and complete the Means Enquiry Form /Statement of Means (MC100).
+Your fine will usually be set at a much higher figure than it ought to be if you do not complete the MC100.
 Our page on this subject can be found here.

 Notice of Fine and Collection Order

 When the Magistrate Court impose a fine, they will send you a Notice of Fine and Collection Order.
 Details of the conviction etc and amount of fine and any other charges will be outlined on this notice.
 Full details can be read here.

 A Further Steps Notice is a very important legal document.
 If there is no response to this notice, the Fines Officer can take one or more of the STEPS outlined in the notice.
 The most usual step is to issue a warrant of control.
 If a warrant is issued, it would be enforced by either Marston Group, Excel Enforcement or Collectica Ltd. Our page on this subject is here.